 Koji Steven Sakai is a writer and producer with a flair for telling compelling and diverse stories in many different mediums.
 In addition to his writing, he spent almost thirteen years at the Japanese American National Museum (JANM) as a programmer, curator and Vice President of Programs.
 Over the course of his career there, he developed, planned, and executed over a thousand public programs.
 These include, but are not limited to, exhibition openings, lectures, panel discussions, musical performances, theater shows, screenings, family-themed days, workshops, conferences, film festivals and more.
 In addition, Koji developed, curated, and/or project managed over twenty exhibitions and displays.
 From historical based exhibitions such as the Before They Were Heroes: Sus Ito’s World War II Images to cultural based ones such as Perseverance: Japanese Tattoo Tradition in a Modern World, and to pop culture shows such as Hello: The SuperCute World of Hello Kitty, Koji has worked on them all.
 He is most proud of Hello! which was one of the most well-attended and successful shows in JANM’s history.

-Most recently, Little Nalu Consulting helped oversee the Japanese American National Museum’s newest exhibition New Frontiers: The Many Worlds of George Takei.
+Most recently, Little Nalu Consulting helped oversee the Japanese American National Museum’s popular exhibition New Frontiers: The Many Worlds of George Takei and Go For Broke National Education Center’s exhibition, Portraits of Courage: Photographs by Shane Sato.

 Public Programing Highlights: